mishoo/UglifyJS/README.md

 ![logo](http://trigen.pro/colalogo.png)

 ColaScript is a language that compiles in JavaScript.
 This language is similar to Dart, CoffeeScript, Python and PHP, with some original ideas.
 Compiler based on [UglifyJS2](https://github.com/mishoo/UglifyJS2).
-In present time compiler in development.
-Play with language you can [here](http://develop.trigen.pro/cola/).
+The compiler is in development now.
+You can play with language [here](http://develop.trigen.pro/cola/).

-Install
+Installation
 ===

-First make sure you have installed the latest version of [node.js](http://nodejs.org/) (You may need to restart your computer after this step).
+Firstly, make sure you have installed the latest version of [node.js](http://nodejs.org/) (You may need to restart your computer after this step).

 From NPM for use as a command line app: